-New subsections 13 and 14, like Rules 902(11) and (12), permit a foundation witness or "qualified person" to establish the authenticity of information by way of certification.
-Subsection 902(13) provides for self-authentication of machine-generated information-such as system metadata-upon the submission of a certification prepared by a qualified person.
+of a certification prepared by a qualified person.
 Subsection 902(14) provides for authentication of data copied from an electronic device, medium, or file-such as an email or Excel spreadsheet that was stored on a computer-through digital identification.

-The Advisory Committee noted that, in most instances, digital identification involves authentication of data copied from electronic devices by comparing the "hash value" of the proffered copy to that of the original document.
+The Advisory Committee noted that in most instances, digital identification involves authentication of data copied from electronic devices by comparing the "hash value" of the proffered copy to that of the original document.
 A message-digest hash value is a unique alphanumeric sequence of characters that an algorithm determines based upon the digital contents of the device.
-19 The hash value serves as the digital fingerprint that a qualified person uses to compare the numeric value of the proffered item with the numeric value of the original item.
+The hash value serves as the digital fingerprint that a qualified person uses to compare the numeric value of the proffered item with the numeric value of the original item.
 If the hash values for the original and copy are identical, the information can be proffered, and the court can rely on them as authentic copies.
-20 The Advisory Committee also noted that "[t]he rule is flexible enough to allow certifications through processes other than comparison of hash value, including by other reliable means of identification provided by future technology."
-21
+The Advisory Committee also noted that "[t]he rule is flexible enough to allow certifications through processes other than comparison of hash value, including by other reliable means of identification provided by future technology."
+In the profession of the profession